 Institute for Frontier Materials (IFM)

-The Institute for Frontier Materials has a vibrant, internationally flavoured research culture.
-We seek to carry out research for the benefit of society by re-designing materials for a circular economy and by imparting materials with extraordinary functionality.
+The Institute for Frontier Materials (IFM) creates and translates knowledge to globally raise standards of living by redesigning materials for a circular economy and imparting materials that provide us with extraordinary functionality..

 Institute for Health Transformation (IHT)